 Currently Head of English and Associate Assistant, Chris teaches at a Bradford secondary schoo,l teaching 11-18 including GCSE and both English A Levels.
 He is an instructional coach, having been trained by the IFT/Ambition over 2018-19 Chris is also an AQA examiner.@chrisscrivens1

-Chris is an experienced Head of English at a Welsh-medium comprehensive school in Swansea.
-He also has many years experience as an examiner for A level in both Language and Literature.
-More recently, Chris has also been appointed as a research lead within the school where he has focused on strategies to improve the achievement of boys, and the development of oracy skills.
-He is currently studying for an MSt in Advanced Subject Teaching (with the University of Cambridge) where he has focused on researching the teaching of Shakespeare, and the implications for English teaching within the new Curriculum for Wales.
-He can be found on Twitter @athrosaesneg (which translates to the English teacher).@athrosaesneg
+Chris is an Assistant Headteacher and Head of English at a Welsh-medium comprehensive school in Swansea.
+He also has many years experience as an examiner and team leader for A level English Literature.
+Chris also leads the research team within the school where current focuses include the development of oracy and vocabulary, in addition to a new project focusing on developing independent learners and the value of homework.
+He recently graduated with an MSt in Advanced Subject Teaching (from the University of Cambridge) where his thesis focused on the teaching of Welsh Writing in English and its implications within the new Curriculum for Wales.
+He has also had work published in NATE's Teaching English magazine which explored the place of Shakespeare within the curriculum.
+He can be found on twitter by the handle @athrosaesneg (which translates to the English teacher)@athrosaesneg

 Christine is Head of English/SLE at Burton Borough School in Shropshire with 20 years’ teaching experience, 17 as an Examiner and Senior Examiner.
 She has a passion for collaboration – both with her colleagues, and also other members of the English teaching community in her area/the wider teaching community.
 Christine has led many sessions for an enthusiastic and like-minded English teachers in her local area for over four years – and takes great inspiration from sharing ideas, knowledge, expertise and new ideas. @chrissieohh